X-23: Decimation

 After the events of "House of M" and "Decimation", Laura was one of the few mutants to retain her powers.
 Having previously left the institute off-panel, she returns to the X-Mansion at Wolverine's insistence.
 Laura develops an attraction towards Julian Keller, aka Hellion.
-Following a bombing at the school by anti-mutant religious zealot Reverend William Stryker, Laura confronts Stryker at his compound, and kills three of his Purifiers, rescuing her comrades.
+Following a bombing at the school by anti-mutant religious zealot William Stryker, Laura confronts Stryker at his compound, and kills three of his Purifiers, rescuing her comrades.

 When Surge receives a distress call from Forge, Laura accompanies the New X-Men.
 Although the team disables the Nimrod unit, Laura is grievously wounded and is unable to heal herself.
-To save Laura, Hellion convinces Emma Frost to unlock his telekinetic potential, increasing his powers (and thus, his speed) to a level thought impossible by an O.N.E. sentinel guard.
+To save Laura, Hellion convinces Emma Frost to unlock his telekinetic potential, increasing his powers (and thus, his speed) to a level thought impossible by a Sentinel guard working for the Office of National Emergency.
 This allows them to fly back to the mansion in time for Laura to be healed by Elixir.

 Mercury Falling

-While Laura is bonding over coffee with Cessily, the cafe is attacked by Kimura and her minions, who in turn capture Cessily.
+While Laura is bonding over coffee with Cessily Kincaid, the cafe is attacked by Kimura and her minions, who in turn capture Cessily.
 After Laura returns to the school, she and Hellion go off to locate the Facility's whereabouts.
 Laura interrogates a man at gun point, and upon securing the information, shoots him in the head.
 Hellion informs her that killing will no longer be a part of their interrogation technique.

 Laura and Hellion infiltrate the Facility and after an encounter with Kimura, the two soon find Cessily in liquid form, barely able to compose herself.
 They are attacked by Predator X, who has absorbed Cessily's liquid mercury skin.
 Laura and Hellion decide to fall back, but are pursued by the Predators.
 The group is once again ambushed, only to be rescued by the Astonishing X-Men and New X-Men.
 The two teams turn the tables on the attackers, and defeat the remaining facility troops.
 During the scuffle, the remaining Predator escapes.

 Sometime later, Emma Frost finds Kimura trying to assassinate Laura, and confronts her, erasing the one happy moment in Kimura's life from her memory, and psychically suggesting that Kimura's assignment now is to hunt down the remaining members of the Facility and kill them.